bvallier/blog/_posts/2025-12-03-tinypivot-how-to-guide.markdown

 This is the kind of thing finance teams *love*.
 They can pull a subset of data into their own spreadsheets without exporting the whole thing.

-## Scenario 5: Building a Pivot Table (Pro)
+## Scenario 5: Vue 3 Pivot Table with Drag-and-Drop (Pro)

-This is where it gets interesting.
+This is where TinyPivot really shines as a **Vue 3 pivot table component**.
 Say you have sales data and want to analyze it by region and product:

 {% highlight vue %}
 <script setup lang="ts">